JonBergland/idatt2105-project/README.md

 ```
 *NB!: The build time on first build is quite long (~5 min +)*

+The application will then be available at http://localhost:5173/

 To stop the container, click CTRL + C and type this command:
 ```sh
 docker compose down